Pepiljo/RE9-AP-Client/README.md

 ## Special Thanks
 - Fuzzy for his work on the RE2R AP Client.
-This Project uses most of his work as a base.
+This Project uses most of his work on the APClient as a base.